ULHPC/tutorials/gpu/openacc/basics/README.md

 end subroutine Print_Hello_World   | end subroutine Print_Hello_World
 ~~~

-* Compile the _Hello_World.f90_ and compiler tells us that the loop is not vectorized/parallelized.
+* Compile the _Hello_World.f90_ and compiler tells us that the loop is not parallelized.
 ```
 $> nvfortran -fast -Minfo=all -ta=tesla -acc Hello_World.f90